popphp/pop-queue/README.md

 ------

 The queue object utilizes worker objects as managers of the jobs and tasks assigned to them.
 The jobs are stored with the selected storage adapter.
-For reference, queues have a name.
+You can assign multiple jobs or tasks to a worker.
+And you can assign multiple works to a queue.
+For reference, queues have a name, which

 ### Completed Jobs